wp-plugins/wdl-pedigree-chart/readme.txt

 With this Version of the Plugin you have the ability

-*   To add, view and display Family Members and their Information
+*   To add, view and display Family Members and their Information (3 Generations)
 *   Link to Personal Pages through the pedigree tree
 *   Add additional information to the page